Berlusconi vows quick passage of austerity plan

 They began to creep up again as Berlusconi's government dithered over the austerity budget and measures to stimulate growth in the euro zone's third largest economy, whose public debt is equivalent to 120 percent of gross domestic product.

-Friday's announcement that ECB board member Juergen Stark was stepping down over his opposition to the bond-buying policy and fears of a default in neighboring Greece have kept up pressure on yields.
+Friday's announcement that ECB board member Juergen Stark was stepping down over his opposition to the bond-buying policy and fears of a default in neighbouring Greece have kept up pressure on yields.

-Italy's blue-chip stock index also tumbled 3.6 percent Monday alongside a broader slump in European markets.
+Italy's blue-chip stock index also tumbled 3.6 percent on Monday alongside a broader slump in European markets.

 In more bad news for Italy, data showed industrial output fell unexpectedly in July, adding to signs it is struggling to kickstart its stagnant economy.